repaper/gratis/RaspberryPi/README.md

 ## Image demo

 * Accepts a lists of image files on the command line.
-* Converts them to greyscale to ensure formts like PNG, JPEG and GIF will work.
+* Converts them to grey scale to ensure formats like PNG, JPEG and GIF will work.
 * Inverts the image since the E-Ink panel is reverse (i.e. black on white).
 * Converts image to single bit (PIL "1" mode).
 * Display the middle of the image (using crop function).
 * Delay.
-* Display the resized image.
+* Display the re-sized image.
-* Delay befor fetching next file.
+* Delay before fetching next file.

 Note if scratch is installed on the system, the following commands will show some cartoon animals.
-The images when resized will be distorted if the aspect ration of the original image is not the same as the display.
+The images when re-sized will be distorted if the aspect ration of the original image is not the same as the display.